elemental/Elemental/doc/source/lapack-like/solvers.rst

 Solve after LU
 --------------
-Uses an in-place LU factorization (with or without partial pivoting) to solve against one or more right-hand sides.
+Uses an existing in-place LU factorization (with or without partial pivoting) to solve against one or more right-hand sides.

-.. cpp:function:: void SolveAfterLU( Orientation orientation, const Matrix<F>& A, Matrix<F>& B )
+.. cpp:function:: void lu::SolveAfter( Orientation orientation, const Matrix<F>& A, Matrix<F>& B )
-.. cpp:function:: void SolveAfterLU( Orientation orientation, const DistMatrix<F>& A, DistMatrix<F>& B )
+.. cpp:function:: void lu::SolveAfter( Orientation orientation, const DistMatrix<F>& A, DistMatrix<F>& B )

    Update :math:`B := A^{-1} B`, :math:`B := A^{-T} B`, or
    :math:`B := A^{-H} B`, where :math:`A` has been overwritten with its LU
    factors (without partial pivoting).

-.. cpp:function:: void SolveAfterLU( Orientation orientation, const Matrix<F>& A, const Matrix<int>& p, Matrix<F>& B )
+.. cpp:function:: void lu::SolveAfter( Orientation orientation, const Matrix<F>& A, const Matrix<int>& p, Matrix<F>& B )
-.. cpp:function:: void SolveAfterLU( Orientation orientation, const DistMatrix<F>& A, const DistMatrix<int,VC,STAR>& p, DistMatrix<F>& B )
+.. cpp:function:: void lu::SolveAfter( Orientation orientation, const DistMatrix<F>& A, const DistMatrix<int,VC,STAR>& p, DistMatrix<F>& B )

    Update :math:`B := A^{-1} B`, :math:`B := A^{-T} B`, or
    :math:`B := A^{-H} B`, where :math:`A` has been overwritten with